 Each day at the Sundance Film Festival (January 20-30), indieWIRE is publishing a frequently updated dispatch from Park City.

-Also check out this comprehensive guide to all of films playing at Sundance .
+10:00 AM: A Complete Guide To Sundance: The 2011 Sundance Film Festival kicks off tonight in Park City.
+Over the next 10 days, indieWIRE will offer extensive coverage from both our own team and our blog network.
+This marks the first of our daily “minute by minutes,” but this comprehensive guide to all of films playing at Sundance will additionally offer updates of coverage throughout the fest.
 Divided into individual programs, this guide offers (or will offer) links to reviews, interviews and criticWIRE grades from dozens of critics and bloggers heading to Park City this year.
 [Peter Knegt]